sirbastiano/SimpleDet/README.md

 This project is part of a collaboration with ESA Phi-Lab, focusing on Object Detection in satellite imagery.
 The primary goal is to detect objects in satellite images and provide bounding boxes around them for precise localization.

+## Data

+• The VDS2Raw (v2) dataset, which is integral to our research, is publicly accessible for further exploration and utilization.
+Researchers and practitioners can download the dataset from the following link: 10.5281/zenodo.13889073.

+• The VDVRaw dataset is publicly accessible for further exploration and utilization.
+The dataset is accessible at the following link: 10.5281/zenodo.13897485.

+• Both classification datasets are publicly accessible for further exploration and utilization at the following link: 10.5281/zenodo.14007820.

 ### Object Detection

 Object detection is a computer vision technique that identifies and locates objects within images or videos.
 It combines two key tasks: object classification and object localization.
 The goal is not only to classify the object but also to determine its position in the image.